interserver/vps_host_server/cli/README.md

 * split off into its own github org/repo
 * create public website on github
 * add wiki entries
-* add openvz support
 * add lxc support
 * add **self-update** command for downloading the latest phar and replacing it
-* add **internals** command with acess to internal methods making it easier to use the tool to create scripts
 * add **install** command - Installs PreRequisites, Configures Software for our setup
 * add **config** command - Management of the various settings
 * add server option to **test** command to perform various self diagnostics to check on the health and prepairedness of the system